ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 - The add-on is available only for {{site.data.keyword.databases-for-mongodb}} Enterprise Edition.
 - You cannot deprovision the analytics node once it is enabled.
-- You cannot scale the disk space of the Analytics members.
+- You cannot scale the disk space of the Analytics member.

+    Scaling the disk space of the main database members will result in proportional scaling of the Analytics member.
+    {: .important}

 - Analytics nodes support horizontal scaling of up to 1 member.

 ## Provisioning an Analytics node